-If you're involved in a minor accident, you may consider skipping making a claim to your insurance policy and paying for the damage out of pocket instead.
-If another driver is at fault, they may offer to give you cash instead of letting you file a liability claim, risking increased insurance rates.
+If you're involved in a minor accident, you may consider paying for the damage out of pocket instead of making a claim to your insurance policy.
+If another driver is at fault, they may offer to give you cash instead of letting you file a liability claim and risking increased insurance rates for themselves.

 With some types of accidents, it's OK to leave your insurer out of the equation and pay out of pocket.
-But there are factors to consider before doing so, including how many people were involved, how severe the accident was, and legal requirements in your area.
+But whether it's a good idea depends on how many people were involved, how severe the accident was and legal requirements in your area.

 When you may pay out of pocket